mccpy/hw-4-Beatris/README.md

 In this section, we interpret the table and the mathematical definitions of the introduction.
 We strongly suggest that you print out the definitions and the table or copy them onto paper, to have a vade mecum (cheat-sheet) for this entire homework session.
 A1

 Explain, using the mathematical definition given in the introduction, why the segment [-1, 1] represents a one-dimensional sphere, and why the square from -1 to 1 in x and from -1 to 1 in y is a unit cylinder in two dimensions (two sentences).

+**Answer**: All points between (-1, 1) satisfy the equation (x_0^2 + .... + x_{d-1}^2) < 1 because at the boundary points it is equal to 1 and thus for all points between them is smaller than 1 (their coordinates are closer to 0).
+The same applies for the cylinder plus the fact that x_{d-1} = y is between (-1, 1).

 Confirm and explain that the unit cylinder in two dimensions has twice the volume of the unit sphere in one dimension (two sentences).

 Explain (prove) why the above relations

 V_cyl(2) = 2 V_sph(1)